OPT Basics

 What is the 90-day rule for OPT?

 During your 12-month OPT period, you cannot be unemployed for more than 90 days total.
-Each day without qualifying employment counts toward this limit.
+According to USCIS, each day without qualifying employment counts toward this limit.
 Employment must be at least 20 hours per week and directly related to your major.
 Self-employment, unpaid internships, and volunteer work can count if they meet these requirements.

 Key Facts